About 25 percent of the requests we get for Premier League English soccer tickets are…

 Buying tickets to a Premier League game at Liverpool FC is among the great challenges in English soccer.

-Never mind that their stadium was just expanded to 54,000 seats.
-As near as I can tell, if you are just starting out — that is, if you haven’t been buying tickets from them for quite some time and aren’t a paid member — there is literally no such thing as going to their website or their ticket office and buying tickets to a game.
+Never mind that their stadium was recently expanded to 54,000 seats.
+As near as we can tell, if you are just starting out — that is, if you haven’t been buying tickets from them for quite some time and aren’t a paid member — there is literally no such thing as going to their website or their ticket office and buying tickets to a game.

 How can this be?
 Simple: global scale demand.
 Liverpool’s brand is as big as they come.
 And everybody knows that seeing a game at Anfield means being part of a truly special atmosphere, from the world-famous Kop stand to “You’ll Never Walk Alone” to their amazing fans and entertaining team.

-So, before we discuss how to see Liverpool play, let’s first talk about why it’s so damn hard to do.
+So, before we discuss how to see Liverpool play, let’s first talk about why it’s so hard to do.
 And take a breath, because it’s about to get detailed and confusing.
-I’ll do my best.

 Liverpool Ticket Allocation Process

 Like all clubs, Liverpool has season ticket holders and paid members.
 Season ticket holders simply get their seats reserved for all home games.
-Lucky bastards.
+We wish we could be so lucky!

 Liverpool does things a bit differently in other ways.
 First, members can buy tickets for the first half of the season in July and the second half in November.
 This is limited to one ticket per member for each game.
 Most clubs don’t have this feature.